-This report introduces the reader to whistleblowing in the context of environmental crime.
-More specifically, the reader is introduced to WildLeaks and the potential for whistleblowers to play a crucial role in fighting back against wildlife crime, and more generally environmental crime.
+This report introduces the reader to whistleblowing in the context of environmental and wildlife crime.
+More specifically, the reader is introduced to WildLeaks and the potential for whistleblowers to play a crucial role in fighting back against environmental and wildlife crime, and more generally environmental crime.
 The purpose of the report is to educate a global population about the potential of the WildLeaks platform while identifying possible actions that would allow ELI to enhance that potential to better foster the fight against wildlife, fishing, and forest crime.

-EARTH LEAGUE INTERNATIONAL
+EARTH LEAGUE INTERNATIONAL The first Intelligence Agency for the Earth

-The first Intelligence Agency for the Earth
+3-Pillar Approach to Environmental Crime and Conservation

-3-Pillar Approach to Environmental Crime and Conservation Earth League International (ELI), formerly Elephant Action League, established in 2013, is an innovative nonprofit organization that merges the worlds of intelligence, analysis, media and conservation in service of wildlife, oceans and forests, and the people who protect it.
-Comprised of former FBI and CIA officers, crime analysts, environmental experts and media professionals, ELI is the first Intelligence Agency for the Earth, built organically to combat Environmental Crime and Exploitation through a three-pillar approach:
+Earth League International (ELI), formerly Elephant Action League, established in 2013, is an innovative nonprofit organization that merges the worlds of intelligence, analysis, media and conservation in service of wildlife, oceans and forests, and the people who protect it.
+Comprised of former FBI officers, crime analysts, environmental experts and media professionals, ELI is the first Intelligence Agency for the Earth, built organically to combat Environmental Crime and Exploitation through a three-pillar approach:

-INTELLIGENCE & ANALYSIS WHISTLEBLOWING MEDIA & PUBLIC OUTREACH Intelligence-gathering, WildLeaks, the world's Production of public analysis, first whistleblower reports, documentaries, and undercover initiative dedicated TV series, and graphic investigative to environmental novels focused on operations crime environmental crime
+INTELLIGENCE & ANALYSIS WHISTLEBLOWING MEDIA & PUBLIC OUTREACH Intelligence-gathering, analysis, and undercover investigative operations WildLeaks, the world's first whistleblower initiative dedicated to environmental crime Production of public reports, documentaries, TV series, and graphic novels focused on environmental crime